 Distributed computing began as a research tool and remains a darling of computer science today.
 However, the enterprise applications of related technologies are considerable and well worth the attention of IT departments looking to maximize the return on investments in computing resources at the desktop and data center levels and ensure fault tolerance across the enterprise.

 Chris Dawson is a writer, speaker, and analyst with particular interests in educational technology, healthcare IT, and the intersection of the two with the cloud and BI.
 He is a contributing editor at ZDNet, Ziff Davis, and UBM Channel, and a senior editor at Edukwest.
-You can follow him on Twitter (@mrdatahs) and Google+ (+Christopher Dawson).Tags: Cloud,Technology
+You can follow him on Twitter (@mrdatahs) and Google+ (+Christopher Dawson).Tags: Cloud Computing,Technology